-Adulting With Pam, a lifestyle blogger, says it all!
-Millennials will instantly know what Pam is talking about while the rest of us are left a little puzzled.
+Adulting With Pam, a lifestyle blogger, is great at this.
+Her millennial audience instantly knows what Pam is talking about while the rest of us are left a little puzzled.
 She engages her Gen Y audience with grown-up topics like buying your first home and paying off debt.

 Back to our elevator pitch scenario.
-What if you deliver your pitch without meeting your listener’s eyes, speak in a shaky voice or trail off with a hopeful shrug?
-To convince an audience you need to first believe in what you’re saying.
+Your speech won’t be effective if you don’t meet your listener’s eyes, speak in a shaky voice, and trail off with a hopeful shrug.
+To convince an audience, you first need to believe in what you’re saying.

-If visitors to your landing page sense that you’re not confident with what you’re saying, they won’t be confident handing over their email address either!
+If visitors to your landing page sense that you’re not confident, they won’t be confident handing over their email address either!
 Tell them that what you are writing is true and correct.
 Back it up with figures if you have to.

 Start by removing weak words such as “appears”, “seems” and “really”.
-Replace them with strong words such as “can”, “will”, “must”.
+Replace them with strong words such as “can”, “will”, and “must.”

 At Journey to KidLit, a resource for children’s book authors, they back up their claim to being a more productive writer with Grammarly statistics.
-If they can do it by following their tips and writing challenge, you can too!
+If they can write more by following their tips and writing challenge, you can too!

 If you plan to have a long landing page, divide your copy into sections that fit into a web browser’s window.

 Karla Myra, a success coach, brilliantly divides her landing page into color-coded sections that fill your screen as you scroll down.
-This way she communicates a lot of information without overwhelming you.
+She’s able to communicate a lot of information without overwhelming you.

 It’s well known that web visitors have short attention spans.
-However, unlike the leisurely movement of the elevator from floor to floor, your landing page has only seconds to put your message and value proposition across.
+Your landing page has only seconds to put your message and value proposition across.

 Kiwi Eco Box, a monthly subscription box service, uses an unconventional landing page template to get their message across in large type.
-By the time you scroll down and digest each point, you’re primed and ready to nod your head in agreement with the CTA!
+By the time you reach the bottom of the page, you’re ready to nod your head in agreement with the CTA.